 The Adapted Fitness and Personal Training classes offered through the Department of Kinesiology serves a very diverse student population.
 The classes are designed to accommodate students with permanent as well as temporary disabilities.
 Classes are also designed to accommodate students who are interested in personal training opportunities, stress management, weight management and those individuals who might feel they need more individualized attention in getting started with learning about and establishing a healthier lifestyle.
 In addition to health and fitness some students work on improving activities of daily living and as a result become more independent from both physical and personal assistance.
 For those that need it one-on-one assistance can be provided for transfers to and from exercise equipment as well as in and out of the pool.
-Typically three classes are offered in the Natatorium Gym #6.
+Typically three classes are offered.
 During the early part of the summer there is also a children’s program called “No limits kids fitness.”
 The purpose of this eight week summer class is to excite and empower children with disabilities to be active.

 Volunteers are very important to the success of the Adapted Physical Activity classes.
 It is only through the many volunteers, field experience students and interns that we are able to serve the growing number of clients that participate each semester.
 The high number of volunteers also enables each class to better serve a very diverse population of clients.
 Volunteering in the Adapted Fitness and Personal Training classes is also strongly encouraged for individuals who are looking to fulfill service learning requirements and gain graduate school and employment experience.
 In addition, students who are collecting experience to describe in their applications to physical and occupational therapy programs or rehabilitative or special education programs are encouraged to volunteer.
-Typically three classes are offered in the Natatorium Gym #6.
+Typically three classes are offered.
 During the summer Adult and children’s program called “No limits kids fitness” are very popular and volunteer spots fill very quickly.
 The purpose of this eight-week summer class is to excite and empower children with disabilities to be active.

 A great number of area hospitals and clinics refer clients for participation.
 The following support agencies for the disabled also refer clients: